-Governing Board Policy 1015 ("Governing Board Evaluation Policy") notes the self-evaluation and the comprehensive components of the Board's evaluation policy.
-Administrative Procedure 1015.01 ("Process to Conduct Governing Board Evaluation") delineates the steps in the Governing Board's evaluation process.
-The self-evaluation is conducted each year in a Governing Board retreat during June/July.
-Prior to the retreat, each Governing Board member completes the self-evaluation form, rating the extent to which the Board achieved the goals and objectives it established for that evaluation period.
+Governing Board Policy 1015, Governing Board Evaluation Policy, notes the self-evaluation and the comprehensive components of the Board's evaluation policy.
+Administrative Procedure 1015.01, Process to Conduct Governing Board Evaluation, delineates the steps in the Governing Board's evaluation process.
+The self-evaluation is conducted each year in a Governing Board retreat during June-July.
+Prior to the retreat, each Governing Board member completes the selfevaluation form, rating the extent to which the Board achieved the goals and objectives it established for that evaluation period.
 The self-evaluation also includes questions on Governing Board behavior.
 Every two years, the Governing Board conducts a 360-degree evaluation in which individuals who regularly attend Governing Board meetings participate.
 An external facilitator gathers and summarizes all input received and compiles it into a report.
-The report serves as a basis for the Governing Board evaluation, which is conducted in an open meeting each year in June.
+The report serves as a basis for the Governing Board evaluation which is conducted in an open meeting annually in June.
 Each individual selected to participate in the evaluation completes the Governing Board-approved survey prior to the retreat.
-The results of the surveys are provided to the Governing Board, discussed in open session, and used to develop future Governing Board goals.
-The most recent 360-degree evaluation was conducted in the Governing Board's special meeting in July 2019.
+The results of the surveys of the Governing Board members and others who participate in the evaluation are provided to the Governing Board and discussed in open session, with future Governing Board goals developed as a result.
+The most recent 360-degree evaluation was conducted in the Governing Board's special meeting of July 20, 2019.

-The Governing Board conducts an evaluation annually and uses the results to improve its performance.
-The Board demonstrates its commitment in this area, as evidenced by its most recent evaluation following the new process that includes its self-evaluation and input from others.
+As it has for many years, the Governing Board conducts an evaluation annually and uses the results to improve its performance.
+The Governing Board demonstrates its commitment in this area as evidenced by its most recent evaluation following the new process that includes its self-evaluation and input from others.